seanthegeek/yaramail/docs/source/tutorial.md

 ### Checking for impersonation

 Impersonating a top executive is a classic social engineering technique.
-Even if a target organisation has fully implemented DMARC to prevent domain spoofing, people can still be impersonated in the display name of the message `From` header, or in the email body.
+Even if a target organization has fully implemented DMARC to prevent domain spoofing, people can still be impersonated in the display name of the message `From` header, or in the email body.
 A YARA rule can check for this.
 [regular expressions][yara_regex] (regex) are handy, because one string can